 7. Use Expense Management Tools

 Expense management tools are a lifesaver for tracking fees across your portfolios.
-They give you a clear look at where your money is going, making it easy to see how efficient your spending is and where you could be saving some extra cash.
+This enables you to easily see how effectively your funds are being used and areas where some extra savings can be made.

 8. Monitor Portfolio Annually